shub0618/Python_Scripting_Prac/README.md

 # Python Practice and Scripts

 Welcome to the **Python Practice and Scripts** repository!
-This repository contains a collection of Python practice exercises and standalone scripts aimed at improving Python skills and solving various programming challenges.
+This repository contains a collection of Python exercises that I have worked on while learning and practicing.

 ## Table of Contents